CtrlK

 Distinctiveness Conflict Risk

-Clearly scoped to REST API security hardening specifically, with distinct triggers like 'injection attacks', 'CORS issues', 'rate limiting', and 'security headers' that are unlikely to conflict with general coding skills or non-security API skills.
+Clearly scoped to REST API security hardening specifically, with distinct triggers like 'injection attacks', 'CORS issues', 'rate limiting', and 'security headers' that are unlikely to conflict with general coding or non-security API skills.

 3 / 3